timmwuensch/timmwuensch.github.io/README.md

 2. [Data Science](#data-science)

 # Machine Learning
 Machine Learning in general is the ability of computer systems to learn patterns and to generalize data.
-Based on this patterns it is possible to make decisions and forecast future behavior for unknown data.
+Based on this patterns, it is possible to make decisions and forecast future behavior for unknown data.

 Infact Machnine Learning is a collection of various statistical and mathemetical methods to recognize patterns in a dataset.